RedisLabs/redislabs-docs/content/rs/databases/connect/troubleshoot-connectivity.md

 dig <endpoint>
 ```

-If endpoint resolution fails on the client machine, check one of the cluster nodes:
+If endpoint resolution fails on the client machine, check on one of the cluster nodes:

 ```sh
 dig @localhost <endpoint>